BLACK WOMEN ARE THE FUTURE (MARCH 2019)

 "Browns and Nudes is reflecting upon the language used to describe colors of brown and nude lipsticks found in the beauty aisle.
 This piece explores the complicated relationship that Black women have with being included in the “beauty” part of the beauty industry." -Kat Reynolds

 "The Center for Afrofuturist Studies welcomed the interdisciplinary artist Katherine Simóne Reynolds in 2017, its second year of artist residencies.
 Reynolds' photographic work imagines the black figures it portrays with aesthetic attention, care, and esteem.
 In Browns and Nudes, Reynolds explores the mythology of the social standard of beauty while celebrating Black women's magnificence." -Anaïs Duplan

 The CAS 2017 Residency Program is supported, in part, by the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, the National Endowment for the Arts, and Legacies for Iowa: A University of Iowa Museum of Art Collections-Sharing Project, Supported by the Matthew Bucksbaum Family.

-2016 CAS artists-in-residence
+2016 CAS Residencies

 The Center for Afrofuturist Studies (CAS) is an initiative to re-imagine new futures for marginalized peoples by generating safe work spaces for artists of color.
-Organized by Anaïs Duplan, CAS hosts visiting artists and artists-in-residence and produces lectures, workshops, public forums, and exhibitions on the intersections of race, technology, and the diaspora.
+Curated by Anaïs Duplan, the CAS hosts visiting artists and artists-in-residence and produces lectures, workshops, public forums, and exhibitions on the intersections of race, technology, and the diaspora.